-The schedule for various reports the consultants is likely to prepare is given below.
-Additional, reports must be prepared as needed.
+The schedule for various reports the consultants are likely to prepare is given below.
+Additional, reports have to be prepared as needed.
 The consultants will supply the deliverables as per schedule given below (Table 11.1):

 Table-11.1.
 Schedule for the Submission of Various Reports the Consultants